sando38/helm-ejabberd/charts/ejabberd/README.md

 For example to create `.pem` certificates with [cert-manager](https://cert-manager.io/docs/usage/certificate/#additional-certificate-output-formats) you need to enable `featureGates: 'AdditionalCertificateOutputFormats=true'`.

 Currently the chart does not deploy ejabberd's builtin TURN server correctly.
-It may work with using `.Values.hostNetwork` set to `true`, but that is completely untested and only a potential lead.
-However, the STUN service works as expected.
 A solution for that is in progress.
+It may work with using `.Values.hostNetwork` set to `true`, but that is completely untested.
+However, the STUN service works as expected.

 For deploying a standalone TURN server, you can check e.g. ejabberd's child project [eturnal](https://github.com/processone/eturnal) which shares the same code.